Get

 American and European mistletoe species contain assorted alkaloids, cardiotoxins, and glycoprotein lectins some of which can affect blood pressure, cell membrane permeability and heart health.
 European varieties (Viscum album) and American varieties (Phoradendron serotinum) are both toxic.
 In worst-case scenarios, severe problems like ataxia, shock, and other cardiac and neurological signs can develop, requiring medical care.
 However, most cases of mistletoe ingestion either go unnoticed or cause mild gastro-intestinal signs including vomiting, diarrhea and lethargy.

-Keeping your dog hydrated and maintaining their electrolyte balance will ease much of the distress, though your vet may need to be involved if large amounts have been ingested or if your dog becomes dehydrated.
+Keeping your dog hydrated and maintaining their electrolyte balance will ease much of the distress, though a vet may need to be involved if large amounts have been ingested or if your dog becomes dehydrated.

 3. Poinsettias